Universidad Popular Autónoma del Estado de Puebla

-The Universidad Popular Autónoma del Estado de Puebla (UPAEP) is a private (Catholic), non-profit university located in Puebla, Mexico.
+The Universidad Popular Autónoma del Estado de Puebla (Autonomous Popular University of the State of Puebla, UPAEP) is a private (Catholic), non-profit university located in the Mexican state of Puebla.

 Founded on 7 May 1973, it is currently a highly reputed university with an important national and international presence which has over 43 undergraduate programs, 34 masters programs, 12 Ph.D. programs, and 11 specializations.

 History

 The university was founded on 7 May 1973 by catholic students protesting against the perceived left-wing drift of the BUAP; they were supported by the Archbishop through the means of the Frente Universitario Anticomunista (Anti-Communist University Front, FUA), student group linked to El Yunque.

 Campus

 The university is formed by an urban campus composed of several buildings spread throughout the Barrio de Santiago in the city of Puebla, as well as other premises located in the metropolitan area and the Atlixco municipality.
 There are 103 labs and classrooms on the main campus, with 11 of them completely purposed for research.
 As part of the UPAEP system, there is another campus in the city of Tehuacán and nine high schools throughout the whole state of Puebla (Cholula, Santiago, Angelópolis, Sur, Atlixco, Tehuacán and San Martín) and Tlaxcala (Santa Anna and Huamantla).